Mortal Kombat 11: Plot

-The Special Forces base is destroyed by the Black Dragon and Kronika's cybernetic army, with the younger Johnny and Sonya captured in the process, the elder Johnny wounded, and Sektor killed.
-Due to the destruction of Sub-Zero's Lin Kuei Temple, Wu Shi Academy's Sky Temple, and the Special Forces base, the Shirai Ryu's Fire Garden becomes the only safe haven left to Earthrealm's heroes.
+The Special Forces base is destroyed by the Black Dragon gang and Kronika's cybernetic army, with the younger Johnny and Sonya captured, the elder Johnny wounded, and Sektor self-destructing in the process.
+Due to this and the destruction of Sub-Zero's Lin Kuei Temple and the Wu Shi Academy's Sky Temple, Earthrealm's heroes reconvene at Hasashi's Fire Garden.
 Cassie leads a strike team to save her parents, where Sonya kills the younger Kano to erase his present self from existence.
-Meanwhile, Kitana, Liu Kang, and Kung Lao battle Baraka in order to secure an alliance between him and Sheeva.
+Meanwhile, Kitana, Liu Kang, and Kung Lao battle Baraka to secure an alliance between him and Sheeva.
 With their aid, Kitana successfully defeats and blinds Shao Kahn, uniting the Outworld factions and inheriting the throne from Kotal.

-Raiden sends Jax and Jacqui to Shang Tsung's now-abandoned island to retrieve the Crown of Souls, but the pair are thwarted by Cetrion, who eventually gets away with the Crown, and present-day Jax, who had been deceived by Kronika.
+Raiden sends Jax and Jacqui to Shang Tsung's now-abandoned island to retrieve the Crown of Souls, but the pair are thwarted by Cetrion, who eventually escapes with the Crown, and present-day Jax, who had been deceived by Kronika into helping her in exchange for averting his time as a revenant.
 Hasashi is tasked with convincing Kharon, the ferryman of Netherrealm's souls, to join their side so they can travel to Kronika's fortress.
-Hasashi fights his past self and persuades him to join his side, only to be mortally wounded by D'Vorah.
+Hasashi fights Scorpion and persuades him to join his side, but is fatally wounded by D'Vorah.
 Scorpion drives her away and returns to the Fire Garden to honor Hasashi's dying wish.
-However, an enraged Raiden attacks him on sight, attempting to finish him off using Shinnok's amulet.
-Liu Kang intervenes, causing Raiden to realize how they have fought before in multiple timelines, and that Kronika had orchestrated them all because their combined strength would be the only thing that could stop her.
-Anticipating this, Kronika kidnaps Liu Kang to weaken the heroes.
+Refusing to believe him, Raiden attacks him on sight using Shinnok's amulet.
+Liu Kang intervenes, causing Raiden to realize how they have fought before across multiple timelines and that Kronika had orchestrated them all because she fears their combined strength.
+Anticipating this, Kronika kidnaps Liu Kang.
 With Kharon recruited, a joint Earthrealm-Outworld army assaults Kronika's Keep.
-Geras is dropped in the bottomless Sea of Blood; Frost is shut down, disabling all the cyborgs; and the older Jax defects to the heroes' side.
+Geras is dropped in the bottomless Sea of Blood; Frost is shut down, disabling the cyber Lin Kuei; and the present Jax defects to the heroes' side.

-Once revenant Liu Kang has absorbed his past self's soul, Kronika sends him to attack Raiden.
-Near the end of the fight between the two, Raiden and Liu Kang merge into Fire God Liu Kang; acquiring the memories and knowledge of Kronika's plan from his revenant self in the process.
-The heroes breach Kronika's Keep, only for Kronika to turn back time to its beginning.
-Fire God Liu Kang, however, proves immune due to his god-like status, and subsequently defeats the remaining revenants and Cetrion.
-Kronika then absorbs Cetrion's essence, giving her more power to take back time to the Mezosoic Age, erasing all the events in the entire franchise from existence.
-Fire God Liu Kang and Kronika battle one final time to determine the fate of the New Era.
+Once revenant Liu Kang has absorbed his past self's soul, Kronika sends him to attack Raiden, who eventually merges with him to become Fire God Liu Kang.
+The heroes breach Kronika's Keep, but Kronika rewinds time.
+With his god-like status making him immune, Liu Kang defeats the remaining revenants and Cetrion.
+Kronika then absorbs Cetrion's essence to strengthen herself enough to reverse time back to the primordial state of the universe, erasing all the events in the franchise from existence.
+Fire God Liu Kang is left unaffected due to his godly status.
+Kronika and Fire God Liu Kang fight one final time to determine the fate of the New Era.

-Depending on the outcome of the battle, the story ends in three different ways:
+Depending on the outcome of the battle, the epilogue will show one of the following: